Glimpse of Nepal – 8 Days

 Day 06- Jungle Activities in Chitwan

 Wake-up call followed by tea or coffee, and then proceed for canoeing/jeep safari.

 A traditional dug-out canoe takes you on a silent trip down the Rapti River to view aquatic birds and the animals of the river banks.
 Jeep safari by land rover starts from canoeing put out point covering the distance of approximately 10km with chances of seeing rare wildlife.
-Elephant briefing: to learn more about the life of these fascinating animals during a visit to our elephant stables.
+Later we head to the elephant breeding centre and spend sometime with the tuskers.
 Remaining hours before the afternoon program: take a dip in the pool or relax on your verandah.
-Hammocks and the library are at your disposal and our bar is close by to refresh you with a drink of your choice.

 Today, depart Chitwan and transfer to Kathmandu; 160 Kms, 6 hours drive.
 Upon arrival, transfer to hotel.

 After returning to Kathmandu, you have the afternoon and the evening free.
 Explore the city on your own.
 Stroll along the streets of Kathmandu for some last-minute shopping.
 There is a farewell dinner in a typical Nepalese restaurant with cultural performances.
 You have the option to extend your trip to continue onto rafting adventure, Kathmandu valley shopping tour, mountain biking and other activities.

 Overnight at Hotel.
 Breakfast and Farewell Dinner Included.